Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 UTEP Stats and Trends

-- In UTEP's six games this year, it has four wins against the spread.

-- The Miners have been underdogs by 6.5 points or more one time this season and have not covered the spread once.
+- This year, the Miners are winless ATS when entering a game as an underdog of 6.5 points or more.

-- UTEP's games this year have hit the over on two of five set point totals (40%).
+- UTEP's games this year have gone over the total in two out of five opportunities (40%).

 - The Miners have turned the ball over three more times (11 total) than the Bulldogs have forced a turnover (8) this season.